boltops-tools/terraspace-docs/_docs/config/tfvars.md

 title: Tfvars
 ---

-A useful example might be to create a glocal `terraform.tfvars` file.
+A useful example might be to create a global `terraform.tfvars` file.

 config/templates/terraform.tfvars